shobrook/syntaxis/README.md

 output.attr()
 ```

-We know this function returns `some_module.foo`, but saplings cannot tell which base case is hit, and therefore can't track the output.
+We know this function returns `some_module.foo`, but syntaxis cannot tell which base case is hit, and therefore can't track the output.
 To avoid false positives, we assume this function returns nothing, and thus `attr` will not be captured and added to the object hierarchy.
-The tree saplings produces is:
+The tree syntaxis produces is:

 <p align="center">
   <img width="35%" src="img/recursion.png" />